cev-api/minecraft-server-scanner/README.md

 - Scan **Selected** or **All**; live results appear below in another table.
 - Actions on either table: **Copy IP(s)**, **Add to Ignore**, **Add to Saved**, **Export Scan…**.
 - Optional filter: “Only players > 0” for scan output.
+- Optional filter: "Only cracked servers" - Will scan all servers normally then rescan respondant servers to check if theyre cracked via faux login method.

 ### Shodan
 - Type a query **without** the word `minecraft` (the app prepends it).
 - Results table is sortable with actions identical to the Servers tab.
 - Scan **Selected/All** from the results; export results or scan output.
+- Optional filter: “Only players > 0” for scan output.
+- Optional filter: "Only cracked servers" - Will scan all servers normally then rescan respondant servers to check if theyre cracked via faux login method.

 ### JSON Search
 - Point at a local `minecraft_servers.json`/`.jsonl` or any JSON Lines file with Shodan entries.
 - Enter a boolean query (see below) and browse sortable matches.
 - Scan **Selected/All**; export search results or scan output.
+- Optional filter: “Only players > 0” for scan output.
+- Optional filter: "Only cracked servers" - Will scan all servers normally then rescan respondant servers to check if theyre cracked via faux login method.

 ### Export to MC
 - Choose a `.txt` and export it directly into `%APPDATA%\.minecraft\servers.dat`.